elmunoz42/berkeley-aiml-coupon-analysis/README.md

 !['Fig_5A'](images/plots/fig5A.jpg)

-#### Fig_5A: Bar Coupone Acceptance Rate for Frequent Bar-Goers Compared to Infrequent
+#### Fig_5A: Bar Coupon Acceptance Rate for Frequent Bar-Goers Compared to Infrequent

 As evident from this bar plot, the acceptance rate for frequent bar-goers is significantly higher at 77% compared to that of infrequent bar-goers at 37%.